About this task

 In the tMap, use the expression builder to: First, replace the blank char separating the first and last names with an underscore char, and second, change the states from lower case to upper case.

-In the tMap, set the relevant inner join to set the
+- In the tMap, set the relevant inner join to set the reference mapping.

 - From the main (row1) input, drop the Names column to the output area, and the State column from the lookup (row2) input towards the same output area.